 For Davy, life goes on in some ways the same as before – his brother was already moved out, so his absence is nothing new, but the worry and his parents obvious fear for Bill is always present.
 And school and his friends are the same, but now they spend time collecting metal or weeding the neighbor’s victory garden.

 World War II books for middle graders are a dime a dozen, but I haven’t read many that connect WWI and WWII.
 That alone sets this book apart.
 And then Richard Peck’s brilliant writing and warm sense of humor make it even better.

 If you’ve read the Grandma Dowdel books (A Long Way From Chicago, A Year Down Yonder, and A Season of Gifts), you’ll recognize a lot of the same kinds of elements in this book – the heartwarming along with the hilariously funny.
 No one does historical fiction like Richard Peck.
 You feel like you really are living there in the aftermath of the Great Depression or on the home front during WWII.

-For me, this book had a little personal touch to it; as I mentioned, Davy’s beloved older brother, Bill, joins the US Air Force.
+For me, On the Wings of Heroes had a little personal touch to it; as I mentioned, Davy’s beloved older brother, Bill, joins the US Air Force.
 He’s the bombardier, so he is up in the nose, which means he can see the ground below him.
 My mom’s father was a US Air Force bombardier in WWII as well, flying missions mainly into Poland out of Italy during the final months of the war against Hitler.
 My grandpa rarely talks about the war – most of what I know about his service comes from my mom who remembers bits of what he told her – but I got all emotional reading about Bill, thinking how similar it was to my own grandfather.
 Bill’s plane was a B-17, while my grandpa flew in B-24s.

 Happy Veteran’s Day, a few months early.